joseph-murray-az/joseph-murray-az.github.io/_posts/2024-04-26-the-product-teardown.md

 The concept of the product teardown comes from the electronics industry where practitioners disassembled physical products into their component parts in order to learn, among other things, how the parts contribute to the whole.
 But the creation of software, as the manifestation of logic, is more abstract.
 While a software product is often made up of component parts, the idea of taking this type of product apart is more metaphor than practice, especially for the product manager, who is less concerned with the inner workings of things than the user experience.

 For this purpose, the product experience is best experienced.
 In other words, the best way to evaluate a product is to use it.
-When using the product, focus on the entire user lifecycle, from onboarding and getting started through regular and infrequent processes and tasks, for example:
+When using the product, take the entire user lifecycle into account from onboarding to active usage and include pricing and measures of value, for example:

-- Onboarding - was the experience to get signed on and started smooth or were there gaps?
+	- Onboarding - were you quickly able to starting using the product?  did you experience any friction or distractions?
-- Features - are all expected features included and do they complement each other or are there gaps and inconsistencies?
+	- Features - are all expected features included and do they complement each other?  are there gaps and inconsistencies?
-- Support - do you need help using the application, and how is that experience, or do you even need help at all?
+	- Support - Is the application intuitive?
+Did you rely on help or documentation?
-- Enablement - are there additional productivity features?
+	- Enablement - Does the application make you better?
+Are productivity features included?
-- Feedback - does the product provide usage or analytics data?
+	- Value - Is the pricing competitive?
+Is the value worth the cost?

 In evaluating the product, imagination is required, for example it may be that some product features cannot be used by a single user or are not able to demonstrate value at low volumes, for example a search feature when there is little data to search.
 Enterprise products and features may be difficult or impossible to evaluate when the user is not in a large organization.
 In some cases, the product manager may not have access to the product at all.
 Sometimes even product pricing is difficult to determine:  It may not be publicly available or based on usage and tiers.